Dark Star (band): Post-split

-Francolini returned to Bristol and set up a recording studio, where he began working on the debut album with his new band Dragons.
-Initially a studio project with singer Anthony Tombling Jr, news of Francolini's new band was reported in 2003 but the band didn't surface until 2007.
-Early shows featured both Hayes and O'Keefe as part of the live band, with the band disbanding in 2009.
-In 2005, Francolini produced and played on the 2005 Julian Cope album Citizen Cain'd under the pseudonym Mitch Razor.
+David Francolini returned to Bristol and set up a recording studio, as well as forming a new studio-based band with singer Anthony Tombling Jr, called Dragons.
+Although news of the project first emerged in 2003, the band's debut album Here Are the Roses didn't surface until 2007.
+Early live shows to promote the album featured both Hayes and O'Keefe.
+Dragons disbanded in 2009.
+In the interim, Francolini had produced and played on the 2005 Julian Cope album Citizen Cain'd under the pseudonym Mitch Razor.

-Hayes toured with the Pet Shop Boys and worked as guitar tech/tour/production manager for the likes of My Bloody Valentine, Kula Shaker and David Cassidy.
-In 2007, Hayes began releasing archive releases of previously unreleased solo material (recording during and shortly after his time with Levitation) under the name of Mikrokosmos via Ingatia Recordings.
+Christian Hayes toured with the Pet Shop Boys as live guitarist (reproducing parts originated by Johnny Marr) and worked as guitar tech/tour/production manager for the likes of My Bloody Valentine, Kula Shaker and David Cassidy.
+In 2007, he began releasing archive releases of previously unreleased solo material (recording during and shortly after his time with Levitation) under the name of Mikrokosmos via Ingatia Recordings.
 A trio of releases, In the Heart of the Home, The Seven Stars and final installment in 2014 Terra Familiar have been issued.

-In 2011, Hayes organised and compiled the tribute record Leader of the Starry Skies in aid of Cardiacs frontman Tim Smith, who suffered two strokes in 2008 which left him paralysed down one side of his body and unable to speak.
-He also toured with a stage version of Macbeth in 2011 and 2012, produced by Platform 4 and described as "a taut psychodrama that crackles with a wild electricity, brought alive by the sonic experiments of composer and guitarist Bic Hayes and sound designer Jules Bushel".
-More recently Hayes has been involved in several improvisational instrumental psychedelic bands in Brighton, including ZOFFF and LSD-25 and formed the audio/visual project Cuts, with his partner, Jo Spratley.
+In 2011, Hayes organised and compiled the tribute record Leader of the Starry Skies in aid of Cardiacs frontman Tim Smith, who had suffered two strokes in 2008 which left him paralysed down one side of his body and unable to speak.
+Hayes also toured with a stage version of Macbeth in 2011 and 2012, produced by Platform 4 and described as "a taut psychodrama that crackles with a wild electricity, brought alive by the sonic experiments of composer and guitarist Bic Hayes and sound designer Jules Bushel".
+More recently Hayes has been involved in several improvisational instrumental psychedelic bands in Brighton, including ZOFFF and LSD-25 and formed both the psychedelic duo M U M M Y and the audio/visual project Cuts with his partner, Jo Spratley.

-O'Keefe went on to work as a roadie and session bassist, working with the likes of Sophia, Dead Can Dance and Martina Topley-Bird.
+Laurence O'Keefe went on to work as a roadie and session bassist, working with the likes of Sophia, Dead Can Dance and Martina Topley-Bird.